se-edu/se-book/gitAndGithub/init/text.md

   * When prompted, create a Atlassian account if you don't have one.
   * When prompted, connect SourceTree to your GitHub account (as you'll need to use GitHub later).
 There is no need to connect to a BitBucket account.
+  * Setting up an SSL key is not necessary, but you are free to do so if you are familiar with SSL key usage.
   </box>

-**2. Next, initialize a repository.** Let us assume you want to version control content in a specific directory.
-In that case, you need to initialize a Git repository in that directory.
-Here are the steps:

-Create a directory for the repo (e.g., a directory named `things`).
+**2. Next, create a directory for the repo** (e.g., a directory named `things`).

+**3. Then, initialize a repository** in that directory.

 {{ show_git_tabs() }}

 <box type="tip" seamless>

 As you see above, this textbook explains how to use Git via SourceTree (a GUI client) as well as via the Git CLI.
 If you are new to Git, **we recommend you learn !!both!! the GUI method and the CLI method** -- The GUI method will help you visualize the result better while the CLI method is more universal (i.e., you will not be tied to any GUI) and more flexible/powerful.

+**It is fine to learn the CLI way only** (using SourceTree is optional), especially if you normally prefer to work with CLI user GUI.
 </box>

 <box type="warning" seamless>